Trimethylsilyldiazomethane

 Trimethylsilyldiazomethane is the organosilicon compound with the formula (CH3)3SiCHN2.
 It is classified as a diazo compound.
-Trimethylsilyldiazomethane is a commercially available reagent used in organic chemistry as a methylating agent and as a source of CH2 group.
-Its behavior is akin to the less convenient reagent diazomethane.
+Trimethylsilyldiazomethane is commercially available as solutions in hexanes, DCM, and ether.
+It is a specialized reagent used in organic chemistry as a methylating agent for carboxylic acids.
+It is a safer replacement for diazomethane, which is a sensitive explosive gas, whereas trimethylsilyldiazomethane is a relatively stable liquid and thus easier to handle.

 Preparation

 Trimethylsilyldiazomethane can be prepared by treating (trimethylsilyl)methylmagnesium chloride with diphenyl phosphorazidate.
-The 13C-labeled reagent is also known.
+An isotopically labelled variant, with 13C at the diazomethyl carbon, is also known.